 Helene Schjerfbeck was inspired in particular by foreign art.
 Her idols included, for example, El Greco (1541–1614), Paul Cézanne (1839–1903) and Vincent van Gogh (1853–1890).
 Schjerfbeck’s work was also influenced by the world of fashion magazines of the 1920s.

-From 3 to 14 December 2019, nine performances of a play about Helene Schjerfbeck, entitled Minä maalaan teidät kaikki (‘I will paint all of you’), will be staged in one of the galleries for the Schjerfbeck exhibition.
+From 3 December 2019 to 17 January 2020, 16 performances of a play about Helene Schjerfbeck, entitled Minä maalaan teidät kaikki (‘I will paint all of you’), will be staged in one of the galleries for the Schjerfbeck exhibition.
 The play is written by Iida Hämeen-Anttila, directed by Kati Outinen, and the roles are played by Kati Outinen and Annatuuli Saine.
 The play premiered on 23 February 2019 at Teatteri Jurkka, and the first run of performances played to full houses.
 Tickets are available for sale from the Ateneum webshop from 19 March 2019.
 The language of the play is Finnish.

 Finnish Artists in Ruovesi